Sammaye/yii2-solr/README.md

 yii2-solr
 =========

-A Yii2 Solr Extension built on top of Solarium.
+A Yii2 Solr Extension built on top of Solarium 6 and works with PHP 8.
+This extension is based of the yii2-solr from Sammaye (https://github.com/Sammaye/yii2-solr), which unfortunately is not being developed further.
+Thanks Sammaye for the important work so far that has made it possible to use Solr elegantly in Yii2.

 Essentially this is a Yii2 plugin for Solarium and it is dirt simple to use, all it does is abstract certain parts of Solarium into Yii2.